frankzhao/SubmissionApp2/README.md

 The second iteration of the original [SubmissionApp](https://github.com/bshlgrs/SubmissionApp).
 This application provides a system of accepting submissions from students.
 Designed for Haskell plaintext submissions or archive files, but can be extended to other types.
 Currently plaintext submission compilation and unit testing is implemented for Haskell, Ada and Chapel.

+## Features

+### Statistics
+Charts and statistics for assessment aloows you to view class participation at a glance.
+Data is also available for individual class groups.

 ![Screenshot of data visualisation options](https://github.com/frankzhao/SubmissionApp2/raw/master/doc/charts.png)

 Setup
 ===